b3yond/solidarityGame/CONCEPT.md

 Combining very different things to fit together seems like a good idea to build an interesting world.

 The myth could be transformation.
-How do we evolve?
-How can new structures of power and production take their space?
+How do we evolve.
+How can new structures of power and production take their space.
 What does this do to us, and how do people in different contexts behave differently?

 Cyberpunk is a nice given, too, I think, because its popularity rises, proportionally to its realness.
 It fits very well to the criminal outcast topic, the technology factor, the mega corps, the Commoner's DIY culture.
 It provides very nice aesthetics, too, especially for the urban part and the contingency of corporeality.

 Mushrooms are one of the most used organic ingredients since the big Climate Crisis.
 Mushrooms & Algae are the only ingredients left for food, often used for fabric, mattresses, and other organic products.
 Some mushrooms have exceeded their earlier limits of growth a lot, when so much dead organic material lay around for them to exploit.
 Since then some very big exemplars are standing around in nature.
 Mushrooms and Algae could be one day the foundation of a new, directed evolution, which could ensure a new biodiversity.

 Feudalism would be a nice driver for clothing and style.
 Also the hierarchies, the boundaries, the communities have some feudal implications (especially the rurals).
-Habermas talks about refeudalization in context of education chances - which are inherited more and more.
+Habermas talks about refeudalization in context of education chances
+- which are inherited more and more.
 Intellectual Wageslaves (Downtown Jobs) earn more than Factory Wageslaves, and they earn more than Punks.
 Parcellation of Souvereignty - different Polices in different quarters?

 The world is separated in several areas.